 When it comes to billing and insurance, we’re here to make it as simple as possible.
 At Pain Management Center, Inc., we aim to make the billing process as stress-free as possible.
 If you have questions about your payment options, our staff is here to help.

 At Pain Management Center, Inc., we accept a wide range of health insurance plans to help you get the care you need.
-Before scheduling your care, keep in mind that you need to double-check your coverage.
+Before scheduling your care, keep in mind that you need to double-check your coverage with your insurance company.

 Questions to ask your insurance representative: